alanmichaelpittman100/CNV-Caller/README.md

 Requres pre-aligned .bam files.

-requires config file with header listing the .bam files you want to analyse \
+Requires config file with header listing the .bam files you want to analyse \
 save as a config.csv file

 #list_of_bam_files \